SHIPPING HIGH-VALUE AND VULNERABLE ITEMS

 - No firearms may be exported or imported without an export or import license issued by the local government authority.

-- Firearms and ammunition imported/exported into or thru the United States are subject to the restrictions and permits approved by the Bureau
+- Firearms and ammunition imported/exported into or through the United States are subject to the restrictions and permits approved by the Bureau

-- Make sure shipment is properly packaged.
+- Ensure that the shipment is properly packaged.

-- Make sure documents are complete.
+- Ensure that the shipping documents are complete.

-- Articles of Extraordinary Value must be packed in sealed outside containers with a measurement of 1728 cubic inches (one cubic foot) or more and
+- Articles of Extraordinary Value must be packed in sealed outside containers with a measurement of 1728 cubic inches (1 cubic foot) or more and

-Art works shall be packaged in a strong wooden box or crate with sufficient interior bracing and cushioning to provide full protection of the
+- Art works should be packaged in a strong wooden box or crate with sufficient interior bracing and cushioning to provide full protection of the

 other negotiable paper must be packed in cartons, boxes or heavy canvas sacks approved by Delta Cargo and sealed with a wax seal over a string or

 to the closure(s) of the container or unit of packaging.
 The device, upon opening of the closure, will evidence such opening.

-Firearms, including handguns, must be packed in the manufacturer's original container, a strong wooden or metal container or a hard-sided gun
+- Firearms, including handguns, must be packed in the manufacturer's original container, a strong wooden or metal container or a hard-sided gun